Spending Time Alone

 Solitude allows you to empathize better with others.

-A common occurrence in most groups is that when one member has an enemy, all members of the team see that member’s enemy as their enemy as well.
+A common occurrence in most groups is that when one member has an enemy.
+All members of the team then see that member’s enemy as their enemy as well.
 According to Steven Handel, this is because “Group thinking causes us to act irrationally and uncooperative because we are more concerned about conforming to our group instead of thinking intelligently for ourselves, or recognizing other people’s interests and values outside of our social circle.”

 When you spend a lot of time with a particular group of people such as your circle of friends or coworkers, there’s a chance that you’d develop an “us vs. them” mentality.
 This is where you see people outside of your group as not worthy of the same respect, equality, and kindness that you give to those inside your circle.
 Spending time alone is crucial for you to avoid this mentality and develop more compassion for those who don’t belong to your inner circle.

 An article published by Sherry Turkle on The New York Times discussed how empathy goes hand in hand with solitude.
 She narrated a story about a group of 14-year-old boys who went on a device-free summer camp and how the campers enjoyed the experience.
-They had nothing to do except to think quietly and talk to their friends and because they had a taste for life away from the online feed.
-She concluded that their embrace of the virtue of disconnection suggests a crucial connection between the capacity for empathic conversation and the ability for solitude.
+They had nothing to do except to think quietly and talk to their friends.
+Because they had a taste for life away from the online feed, She concluded that their embrace of the virtue of disconnection suggests a crucial connection between the capacity for empathic conversation and the ability for solitude.

-Turkle argues that it is only in solitude that we can find ourselves and enter a conversation with something authentic to say, and it is just in solitude that we learn to concentrate, imagine and listen to ourselves.
+Turkle argues that it is only in solitude that we can find ourselves and enter a conversation with something authentic to say.
+It is just in isolation that we learn to concentrate, imagine and listen to ourselves.
 She says we need these skills to be fully present in conversation and hear what other people have to say.

 Solitude protects our health